tldr-pages/tldr/pages/common/npx.md

 `npx {{module_name}}`

-- Define the package name to be installed, then execute the binaries:
+- Want to use multiple binaries, define the package name to be installed, then execute the binaries:

 `npx -p {{module_name}}`